OpenF2/F2/docs/src/app-development.md

 The `showMask()` method takes two arguments: a DOM element where to show the mask and a boolean indicating whether or not to show a spinning graphic.

 If you do not want to show a spinning graphic, simply pass `false` to the `showMask()` method.
-A mask without a spinner is useful in the case when you want "lock" the view from user interaction.
+A mask without a spinner is useful in the case when you want to "lock" the view from user interaction.

 ```javascript
 //appclass.js snippet